ringmesh/web/docs/features/geomodel.md

 single mesh.
 The `RINGMesh::GeoModel` have that ability to build a `RINGMesh::GeoModelMesh` on the fly.
 In this object, every nodes, edges, polygons and cells can be assessed though a global index.
 It also enable a duplication of nodes along surfaces.
-This is useful to feed some physical simulator and export several data structure format.
+This is useful to feed some physical simulator and exports several data structure formats.

 ## GeoModel Constitutive Elements: GeoModelEntity